rsvp/chess/README.md

 * Life is a kind of chess, with struggle, competition, good and ill events.
 * Life is like a game of chess, for it changes with each move.
 * Life is too short for chess.
+* Like basketball, move around and probe, then attack cracks in the defense.
 * Liquidate backward and isolated pawns.
 * Long analysis, wrong analysis.
 * Look at the whole board.